Generate summary with AI

 Datto RMM enables real-time monitoring of devices such as servers, VMs, PCs, laptops, and other network devices.
 It also offers patch management, scripting, IT automation, software management, and remote access capabilities.
 One of Datto RMM’s most notable features is its integration with Microsoft 365.

 Datto has released many other IT management products.
 For example, MSPs requiring service desk capabilities may want to explore Autotask PSA.
-Datto’s products are designed to work together; however, users on G2 report limitations in their ability to do so.
+Datto’s products are designed to work together; however, Reddit users mention that the new interface changes have made using the product more difficult.

 Atera’s all-in-one approach to IT management